TAJIKISTAN – The Trip

 To find a vehicle, try: 1.
 Tour agencies in Osh, Murgab or Khorog) 2.
 TIC (Tourist Information Center Murgab) 3.
 PECTA (Pamirs Ecotourism Association Information Center) in Khorog.
 4. Pamir Lodge in Khorog (this is where I connected with 3 other travellers to travel the Wakhan). or 4.
 Standard taxi stands.

-Because of language difficulties and misunderstandings (which are inevitable), I would have the agreed on arrangements written down and signed by the driver a. the exact trip paid for: eg Khorog to Wakhan to Murgab, returning to Khorog, b. if a breakdown occurs and alternate transportation is necessary, money will be returned c. who pays for driver’s accommodation and food (he should) d. if additional passengers are picked up, any money will be paid to the tourists e. no cell phone use when driving and f. who controls the volume and type of the music.
-I would also hold back at least 25% of the payment to be given at the completion of the trip.
-When we got to Murgab, our driver demanded more money despite being paid a very fair price ($500) for the complete loop Khorog to Khorog, we picked up 5 extra passengers at Jelandy, the music was loud and terrible and one of our passengers said it was the driver’s choice.
+Because of language difficulties and misunderstandings (which are inevitable), I would have the agreed-upon arrangements written down and signed by the driver a. the exact trip paid for: eg Khorog to Wakhan to Murgab, returning to Khorog, b. if a breakdown occurs and alternate transportation is necessary, money will be returned c.
+Who pays for the driver’s accommodation and food (he should) d. if additional passengers are picked up, any money will be paid to the tourists e. no cell phone use when driving and f. who controls the volume and type of the music.
+I would also hold back at least 25% of the payment to be given after the trip.
+When we got to Murgab, our driver demanded more money despite being paid a very fair price ($500) for the complete loop from Khorog to Khorog, we picked up 5 extra passengers at Jelandy, the music was loud and terrible and one of our passengers said it was the driver’s choice.

 Image result for Kara-Kul Lake

-Karakul.
 This small, scrappy village, 63km from the border, is the only sign of habitation between there and Murgab.
 It sits on the lake and has 4 homestays.
-Osh bound vehicles often stop here for breakfast, but beware getting off here without your own vehicle, as getting out again might take a day or two.
+Osh-bound vehicles often stop here for breakfast, but beware of getting off here without your vehicle, as getting out again might take a day or two.

-The whole area lies in Unesco listed Tajik National Park.
+The whole area lies in the Unesco-listed Tajik National Park.
 Tickets aren’t needed if transiting or sleeping in Karakul.
-The landscapes are archetypical Pamir poster-material with long straight stretches of road disappearing into stark, colourful mineral moonscapes, ringed with white-topped mountains in crystal clear air.
+The landscapes are archetypical Pamir poster material with long straight stretches of road disappearing into stark, colourful mineral moonscapes, ringed with white-topped mountains in crystal clear air.

 MURGAB. (pop 6500, elevation 3576m)